nomic-ai/docunomic/README.md

 ...
 ## Diagnostic test

-This test processes the 9 pdfs in `CUAD_v1/full_contract_pdf/Part_1/Affiliate_Agreements/` to test the performance of hardware and processing configuration
+This test processes the 9 pdfs in `CUAD_v1/full_contract_pdf/Part_1/Affiliate_Agreements/` to test hardware and processing configuration on your machine

 ```bash
 uv run test.py